-The Louisiana Supreme Court recognizes that in a rear-end collision, the following motorist is presumed to have breached this duty and he bears the burden of proving that he was not negligent.”
-So, while the driver who rear-ended another car is presumed to be at fault, the court has opened a window so that it is possible to overcome that presumption.
+The Louisiana Supreme Court recognizes that in a rear-end collision, the motorist who is following is presumed to have breached his duty, so he bears the burden of proving that he was not negligent.
+Therefore, while the driver who rear-ended another car is presumed to be at fault, the court has opened a window so that it is possible to overcome that presumption.

 The Reasonable Driver Assumption

-A court may determine to be an appropriate distance from the car in front can vary significantly depending on weather, road conditions, and the types of vehicles involved.
+A court may determine an appropriate distance from the car in front can vary significantly depending on weather, road conditions, and the types of vehicles involved.
 The short answer is that a driver should be reasonably cautious and set a distance that would allow them to avoid a collision.